georgepetruta767/PortfolioPage/README.md

-Interactive page, built using only html, css and javascript
+Interactive webpage, built using only html, css and javascript